 If you want to be a pro surfer, never compromise performance and quality over style.
-Rusty may offer most of its surfboards with meek style, yet it doesn’t fail to satisfy every surfer.
-You’ll find various surfboard types from its collection, letting you choose to depend on your need.
+Rusty may offer most of its surfboards with a meek style, yet it doesn’t fail to satisfy every surfer.
+You’ll find various surfboard types from its collection, letting you choose depending on your need.

 FAQs (Frequently Asked Questions)